Timception/Drift/README.md

 Serial Connector Cable: TRS and TRRS 3.5mm audio jacks can both be used

-Toggle Switch on each side to determine the Master (mstr) and Slave (slv) (VBUS)
+Toggle Switch on each side to determine the Master (mstr) and Slave (slv) (VBUS) *u/YellowAfterlife from reddit, thank you for suggesting this :)

 ![DRIFT_Keyboard_EV01psd](https://github.com/Timception/Drift/assets/84595044/a8ad2528-249f-4310-a324-4c62dbdfb540)